dmaksimov/docs/getting-started/concepts.md

 ### Interface

-The GUI for a field (the actual thing that the user interacts with to create and edit the data for the field).
+Interfaces allow for different ways of viewing and interacting with field data.
+These interfaces are primarily used on the edit form of the Item Detail page, but also render readonly data on the Item Browse page.

 ### Item